-We have audited the accompanying consolidated balance sheets of The Descartes Systems Group Inc. (the "Company") as of January 31, 2018 and 2017, the related consolidated statements of operations, comprehensive income, shareholders' equity and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the accompanying consolidated balance sheets of The Descartes Systems Group Inc. (the Company) as of January 31, 2019 and 2018, the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the years in the three-year period ended January 31, 2019, and the related notes (collectively, the consolidated financial statements).

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2018, and 2017, and its results of operations and its cash flows for the years then ended, in conformity with U.S. Generally Accepted Accounting Principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2019 and 2018, and the results of its operations and its cash flows for each of the years in the three-year period ended January 31, 2019, in conformity with U.S. generally accepted accounting principles.